claudecodeguide.dev

 Haiku 4.5FastestQuick edits, simple questions, linting

-The rule of thumb: start with Sonnet (the default).
-Switch to Opus when the problem is genuinely hard and you need it right the first time.
-Switch to Haiku when the task is trivial and speed matters.
+Start with Sonnet (the default).
+Switch to Opus when the problem is genuinely hard.
+Switch to Haiku when the task is trivial and speed matters more than depth.

 /model opus # Big task?
 Bring in the senior model.